BongCloudMaster/LinoriaTS/Docs.md

 # Linoria Documentation

 ## Overview
-Linoria is a modular library designed for creating dynamic, configurable UI elements in Roblox games.
+Linoria is a modular library designed for creating dynamic, configurable UI elements in Roblox scripts.
 This library provides a robust set of tools and components to construct user interfaces programmatically, with TypeScript typings for added type safety.

 This documentation explains how the Linoria library works, its structure, and how to use it effectively.